 Due to the consistent climbing, rocks and roots, we recommend a good pair of hiking shoes or hiking boots.

 If you only have one day to see the best Lake Louise hikes, there are connector trails along these Lake Louise hiking trails to complete a Beehive Circuit.

 Starting up the Lake Agnes trail, shortly after Mirror Lake, there’s a junction that’s unmarked that will turn to the right and head up the Little Beehive.
 From there, you’ll come down the main Little Beehive trail to Lake Agnes.

-Continue past Lake Agnes to the Big Beehive.
+Continue the Beehive Circuit by passing the Lake Agnes Tea House towards the Big Beehive trail.
 Once you’ve been to the Big Beehive Lookout, head back the way you came.
 Instead of turning right to go back to Lake Agnes, go left and follow the Beehive trail to the Lake Louise Highline Trail.
 A left on the Lake Louise Highline trail will take you back to Mirror Lake, where you can connect to the Lake Agnes trail back to the Lake Louise lakeshore.